leebyron/lode/README.md

 # Lode: a typeface for code

 > This is a work in progress!
 If you're here, awesome.
-There may be bugs.
+There will be bugs.

 Lode is a monospace sans-serif typeface for reading and writing coding in IDEs, text editors, and terminals.
 It is a modified variant of the excellent open-source typeface Iosevka.
 Lode is designed for clarity and efficiency at very small sizes on high resolution screens featuring very high x-height, thin strokes, a slender column width, open aperatures, and neo-grotesque forms with disambiguating characters.